Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 With skin cancer growing at a faster rate than any other form of cancer, screening programs make sense.
 The NHS does not offer skin screening but this is available at our London clinics, at a reasonable cost.

 Skin cancer screening in reality tends to reduce cost, with less treatment needed due to early detection.
-Mole monitoring is a leading element, with early diagnosis key to success in dealing with melanoma.
+Mole monitoring is a critical element, with early diagnosis bringing success in dealing with melanoma and less damage to your skin.

 Our consultants will recommend the best form of monitoring for your case, or if you simply wish to stay safe.
 The screening programs are available in formats to suit, using up to date technology.